ok8lin/Final-Project/README.md

 ## Created by
 Kaitlin Harris, Grace Richardson, Avriel Donaldson Pixel backgrounds made by Avriel Donaldson.
 Sprite images made by Grace Richardson.
-Narration and start screen music created by Kaitlin Harris.
+Narration created by Kaitlin Harris.
 Coding done by all members.